vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 _A frozen model embeds data Q and D into vector space.
-By transforming the Q representation to Q’, the vector distance is reduced `(d(D,Q) < d(D,Q’)`.
-This figure illustrates fine-tuning of metric distances over frozen embeddings.
+By transforming the Q representation to Q’, the vector distance is reduced `(d(D,Q') < d(D,Q)`.
+This illustrates fine-tuning of metric distances over embeddings from frozen models.
 Note that the D representation does not change, which is a practical property for search and recommendation use cases with potentially billions of embedding representations of items._

-With frozen embeddings, the data is embedded once using a foundational embedding model.
-Developers can then adapt the representation to specific tasks by adding transformation layers on the frozen embeddings.
-The following sections describe three different methods for adapting frozen embeddings for search or recommendation use cases and how these approaches are represented in Vespa.
+With frozen embeddings from frozen models, the data is embedded once using a foundational embedding model.
+Developers can then tailor the representation to specific tasks by adding transformation layers.
+The frozen model, will for the same input, always produce the same frozen embedding representation.
+So as long as the input data does not change, we will not need to invoke the model again.

+The following sections describe different methods for tailoring frozen embeddings for search or recommendation use cases.

 * Tuning the query tower in two-tower embedding models
 * Simple query embedding transformations